wso2-extensions/esb-connector-kafka/docs/publishmessage.md

 ````
 bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic test --from-beginning
 ````
-You will see the following message content:
+See the following message content:
 ````
 {"name":"sample"}
 ````
-This demonstrates how the Kafka connector publishes messages to Kafka brokers.
+This demonstrates how the Kafka connector publishes messages to the Kafka brokers.